emidec/emidec.github.io/_pages/hiring.md

 ### 2. What is the teaching load?

 We have two teaching terms (10 weeks plus 1 week break in the middle) and ballpark everyone teaches 1 class per term, but that might vary based on the "size" of the class.
 Some classes are also co-taught.
-Junior faculty often get reduced teaching load when joining.
-No/reduced teaching is also common for grants like ERC or certain fellowships.
-We also have (paid) sabbaticals, I believe 1 term "off" every 3 years.
+Junior faculty often get reduced teaching load for the first 1-2 years.
+No or reduced teaching is also common for grants like ERC or certain fellowships.
+We also have (paid) [sabbaticals](https://www.ucl.ac.uk/human-resources/sites/human_resources/files/sabbatical_leave_policy.pdf) of course &ndash; 1 term "off" every 3 years.

 We are also expected to supervise undergrad students for their final year projects and masters students for their summer project (also see 5. below)